-Subpart G requires railroads to test regulated employees selected on a random basis for prohibited alcohol and/or drug use.
-Each regulated employee must have a substantially equal chance of being selected.
+Subpart G requires railroads to test Hours of Service covered employees selected on a random basis for prohibited alcohol and/ or drug use.
+Each Hours of Service covered employee must have a substantially equal chance of being selected.

-The number of tests conducted during each 12-month period will equal or exceed a designated percentage of the number of regulated employees.
-Prior to each 12-month period, the FRA Administrator will determine the minimum required testing level for alcohol and drugs based on industry experience.
+The number of tests conducted during each 12-month period will equal or exceed a designated percentage of the number of Hours of Service covered employees.
+(Prior to each 12-month period, the FRA Administrator will determine the minimum required testing level for alcohol and drugs based on industry experience.
+Presently, the level will be between 10% and 50% for alcohol and between 25% and 50% for drugs.)